jmotati/CGT270_Final_Project/README.md

-# Which statstic best indicates team win percentage?
+# Which statistic best indicates team win percentage?

 This research project studies correlation between statstics used to measure performance and team win percentage in the NBA.